difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 # Windows IP Camera Agent API

 This route powers the “Generate Windows Agent” step in the admin camera onboarding flow.
-It accepts camera credentials from the web UI, writes them into a per-camera `agent-config.json`, injects that file into a prebuilt Windows agent zip and returns a download URL for the customized package.
+It accepts camera credentials from the web UI, writes them into a per-camera `agent-config.json`, bundles that file with the Windows agent executable and returns a download URL for the customized package.

 ## Endpoint